splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/incident-response.rst

    :width: 100%
    :alt: This screenshot shows the detail view of an individual critical alert in Observability Cloud.

-See :ref:`use-cases-alerts-detectors` for examples of how you can use alerts to notify teams about increased server latency, high CPU usage, approaching system limits, and other conditions that negatively impact user experience.
+See :ref:`scenarios-alerts-detectors` for examples of how you can use alerts to notify teams about increased server latency, high CPU usage, approaching system limits, and other conditions that negatively impact user experience.

 Dashboards
 ===================================================================================